-Each year thousands of people die from choking related accidents.
-A majority of these deaths are elderly and children who are already more vulnerable than the rest of the population.
+Each year over 5000 people die from choking related accidents [1].
 While interventions such as the Heimlich maneuver and cardiopulmonary resuscitation (CPR) exist, they are not always effective.
 Advanced interventions such as an emergency cricothyroidotomy exist to create an emergency airway but they require trained emergency responders.
 The response time of emergency medical services (EMS) is on average too slow to prevent serious permanent damage from occurring in a choking scenario.
 Devices used to perform an emergency cricothyroidotomy often include multiple tools and can be too intricate to be used without strenuous training.
-The device being proposed would help alleviate the current issues by simplifying the process by creating a multi-functional device to create an emergency airway with a simple mechanism where only simple training would be sufficient to use it accurately.
-The device should create and maintain the airway without needing multiple tools.
-It would also be made out of a non ferrous material so it will be affordable and able to be brought anywhere such as an airport.
-Testing will be conducted using non-biological laryngeal replicas to ensure its accuracy.
-Strength testing will also be performed to ensure the material will be able to withstand the force needed to penetrate the skin and cricothyroid membrane.
+The device being proposed will help alleviate the current issues by simplifying the process by being a multi-functional device to create an emergency airway with a simple mechanism where only simple training would be sufficient to use it accurately.
+The device is able to create and maintain the airway without needing multiple tools.
+Two initial devices were fabricated from polylactic acid (PLA) and aluminum.
+The PLA device was 3D printed, while the aluminum device was fabricated with a mill and lathe.
+Testing was done in 4 stages: Solidworks simulation testing, force testing with rubber faux skin, force testing with porcine larynx and a survey to gauge public opinion.
+Force testing with the skin yielding a force less than the predicted 603 kPa pressure from Solidworks.
+The porcine force testing was not properly completed, as errors in affixation of the porcine larynx did not allow any puncturing of the MTS machine.
+Future work includes refining testing protocols and replicating force testing.
+To increase gender inclusivity, a mechanism to control the length of the puncture shaft will be designed.
+Before major design alterations occur, the device should be properly tested for performance to indicate any flaws in the design.